Fritz-Dietlof von der Schulenburg: Joining the Nazi Party

 In March 1933, Schulenburg was appointed to the government council in Königsberg and gained increasing influence, both as a government official and as a member of the Party.
 He married Charlotte Kotelmann in the same month.
 His new jobs at this time were mainly to establish Gleichschaltung (the Nazi policy of forced "coordination" of societal groups) among officials in the realm of his influence, and also to delegate jobs to Nazi Party members.

 However, Schulenburg increasingly came into conflict with his superior, Erich Koch, the infamous Gauleiter of East Prussia.
 In 1934, he had himself transferred to the small town of Fischhausen, west of Königsberg, as a district administrator.
 The conflicts with Koch increased as time went on, but in 1937 he was promoted by the German Interior Ministry and posted to Berlin as vice president of police.
 His immediate superior was the Berlin President of Police Wolf Heinrich von Helldorf, who resisted having Schulenburg assigned for a long time.
 Contrary to expectations, however, the two very different officials got along well together.

+By his own account Schulenburg made his break with the regime as a result of the Blomberg-Fritsch Affair in 1938.
+Hitler abolished the title of Minister of War, taking on the leadership of the army himself.
+In the same year Schulenburg took part in planning a putsch in case Hitler decided to go to war, which was averted for the time being by the Munich Agreement.

 In 1939, the year Hitler attacked Poland, Schulenburg was appointed as acting Oberpräsident of Upper and Lower Silesia.
 By this time, the Nazi régime had come to view him as politically untrustworthy, and in 1940 he was excluded from the Nazi Party.

 Wartime experiences

-Despite military officials' reservations about Hitler's plans for conquest, and despite shock over the seamy affair of Army Commander in Chief Werner von Fritsch's discharge in 1938 (see Blomberg-Fritsch Affair), Schulenburg volunteered for military service at the front with patriotic enthusiasm.
-After his superior, the Gauleiter and Oberpräsident Josef Wagner, had been dismissed, his position as Regierungspräsident ("Government President") in Breslau had become untenable anyway.

-As a lieutenant in the reserves, Schulenburg was posted to the reserve battalion of Infantry Regiment 9 in Potsdam.
-With this elite unit, he participated in the Russian Campaign and was awarded the Iron Cross, first class.
-However, it was not until his experiences in the invasion of the Soviet Union in 1941-1942 that he became a critic of Hitler's conduct of the war.
-During this period, his job changed often, and in the end he returned to the reserve battalion in Potsdam.
-By this time he viewed his duty as organizing a plot for the forcible removal of Hitler.
+In May 1940, Schulenburg joined his reserve Infantry Regiment 9 Potsdam, out of patriotism but also because of his belief that he would be more useful to the resistance from a military position.
+As a lieutenant of the reserves with their elite unit he participated in the Russian Campaign and was awarded the Iron Cross (1st Class).
+He was appalled by the military leadership on the Eastern Front and by the treatment of the civilian population.
+During this period his job changed frequently and in the end he returned to the reserve battalion in Potsdam.
+Long before Claus von Stauffenberg took centre stage in the plot to overthrow Hitler, Schulenburg was the inner driving force of the conspiracy.